-An employee becomes eligible to participate in the Plan on the first day of the month following completion of one full calendar month of service.
-Employees become eligible for employer matching contributions after either completion of one year of service and attainment of age 21 or the completion of two years of service if under age 21.
+An employee becomes eligible to participate in the Plan, and to receive employer matching contributions, on the first day of the month following completion of one full calendar month of service.

 Contributions

 Participants may elect to contribute pre-tax and after tax contributions, up to the maximum amount permitted by the Internal Revenue Code, but not greater than 50% of their compensation, as defined by the Plan.
 Effective July 1, 2008, the Company amended the Plan to provide automatic enrollment for eligible employees with initial pre-tax contributions by the employees of 4% of their compensation with an increase of 1% annually thereafter, to a maximum of 10%.
 Participants may also make rollover contributions from other qualified plans.
 The Employer matches 100% of participant contributions up to 4% of their annual compensation as defined in the Plan.
 Participants age 50 and older who contribute at least 4% of pre-tax pay qualify to make unmatched additional catch-up contributions according to the schedules and maximum amounts permitted by the Internal Revenue Code for each year.